There are three ways to get your vegetable garden growing:

 - Mustard

 Several warm-weather crops do not like being transplanted–their roots are too sensitive.
-These crops are best started directly from seed in the garden or started in individual containers such as biodegradable peat pots or newspaper pots which can be set in the garden with the plant.
-If you do start these crops in plastic pots avoid bending or squeezing the root mass when you transplant them to the garden.
-If you sow these crops directly in the garden, thin extra seedlings by cutting them off even at the soil level rather than lifting them and disturbing the roots of the seedlings nearby.
+These crops are best started directly from seed in the garden or in individual containers such as biodegradable peat pots or newspaper pots that can be set in the garden.

 - Beans